What is Stencil?

 Stencil Theme Editor & Store Design

-Note: We recently launched an update for the Stencil Theme Editor experience (as of October 2018).
+Note: In October 2018, we launched an update for the Stencil Theme Editor experience.
 The new experience is called Store Design.
-You can easily make the switch from the Theme Editor to Store Design experience.
+You can easily make the switch from the Theme Editor to the Store Design experience.
 See our support Store Design article for more information.

 BigCommerce theme developers’ configuration choices determine which theme aspects merchants can customize, and the range of choices for each aspect.